In this article:

 2. Calculate Your Monthly Expenses

-Once you understand your income, you'll want to similarly run the numbers for your expenses.
 Start by taking a look at your bank and credit card statements over the past three to six months to get an idea of what you typically spend each month.

-Then break down those expenses into categories such as necessities vs discretionary spending.
-Create as many or as few categories as you like.
+- Necessities: You can create as many or as few categories as you like.
 For example, you can group recurring monthly charges together or split them out into groups like rent, utilities and insurance.
+Also, try to account for expenses that don't recur monthly, such as insurance premiums, car registration renewals and tax bills.

-With discretionary spending, it may be better to break down your categories more fully.
+- Discretionary spending: With discretionary spending, it may be better to break down your categories more fully.
 For example, eating out and entertainment don't always go together, so you may want to calculate each amount individually.

 The more comprehensive your expense categories are, the easier it will be to understand where your money is going and how to manage it better.
 At the same time, it can also get more complicated and challenging to keep track of each category.
 Find a good balance you can stick to that will keep you motivated and effective.